-Because Ricardo Montalbán had played Khan in The Original Series, Star Trek II director Nicholas Meyer was not involved in casting him — although he certainly had no complaints.
+Since Ricardo Montalbán had played Khan in The Original Series, Star Trek II director Nicholas Meyer was not involved in casting him — but he had no complaints.

-“There’s an actor!” he told Enterprise Incidents 16 (April 1984, My Star Trek Scrapbook has the full interview).
+“There’s an actor!” he told Enterprise Incidents in 1984 (My Star Trek Scrapbook has the full interview).
 “He’s living proof that good manners don’t have to be bought.”

 The first scene they shot was also the first in which Khan appears in the movie.
 “It was six minutes of monologue with 23 camera moves back and forth.”
 Montalbán knew his lines cold and got it “perfectly”.

 Yet that’s not the version that ended up in the movie.

 Meyer remembered telling Montalbán, “I think you are much more powerful and much more dangerous if you’re very quiet, if the audience doesn’t know what you’re capable of.”

 Laurence Olivier once said, “Never show an audience your top, because if you do they’ll know you have no place to go.
 It’s better to keep it locked down.”

 Montalbán understood instantly.
 “It just clicked with him.”

 For Carol Marcus, Meyer wanted an actress who looked beautiful and smart; “a woman who was attractive enough that you could see why Kirk would fall for her, and at the same time somebody who could keep up with him,” he told Star Trek: The Magazine in 2002.